How to Solve The “Wi-Fi connected but no internet” Problem in Windows PC

 Wi-Fi Connected But No Internet Access

 There is no one solution to fix the Wi-Fi connectivity but no internet access.
 The recommendations provided above should be sufficient to resolve most software-related issues.
-If that doesn’t help, try updating the firmware, using an ethernet cable, switching Wi-Fi bands, and checking mobile data if using Hotspot.
+If that doesn’t help, try updating the firmware, using an Ethernet cable, switching Wi-Fi bands, and checking mobile data if using Hotspot.

 If this doesn’t help, you can contact the technician for a hardware issue, such as a faulty network card or router.